PortSwigger/http-request-smuggler/README.md

 * Build with `gradle fatJar`

 ### Use
-Right click on a request and click 'Launch Desync probe', then watch the extension's output pane.
+Right click on a request and click 'Launch Desync probe', then watch the extension's output pane under `Extender->Extensions->HTTP Request Smuggler`

+If you're using Burp Pro, any findings will also be reported as scan issues.

 For more advanced use watch the [video](https://portswigger.net/blog/http-desync-attacks).